top of page

 You will emerge in Norwich market.

-The markets have existed on the same site for 900 years, and was frequented by the Pastons (much is revealed about medieval trading and markets in the letters).
-Their own business was often in barley and malting; for Norwich much output was in the textile trade, at which their friend Robert Toppes excelled at his warehouse by the river Wensum.
+The market has existed on the same site for over 900 years, and was frequented by the Pastons (much is revealed about medieval trading and markets in the letters).
+Their own business was often in malting barley and the wool trade.
+Norwich was central in the textile trade, as cloths were explored to the Low Countries and beyond via the River Wensum.
+The Pastons' friend Robert Toppes, who lived in Dragon Hall, excelled at his warehouse by the river Wensum, as we read in their letters.

 +O9j0+DoScmT+WzGxyLfjQ.jpg